 A note is a presentation related notion, relating to how disclosures are presented in a financial report.
 A disclosure is what must be disclosed.
-The FASB and IASB specifies what must be disclosed, and less which not the disclosure must exist within.
+The FASB and IASB specifies what must be disclosed, and less which disclosure to use.

-4.4.
+4.5.
 Reporting entity segment definitions are inconsistent in financial reporting literature